For context this is a brief explanation on how I did a soft body character animation. This explanation is from the weight gaming discord server.

 One weight map control what part of the character that is pinned in place and follow the rig.
-The red areas indicates where the mesh is pinned the most.
+The red areas indicates where the mesh is pinned the most and follows the rig when dynamic mesh is checked in the cloth sim.
 The black areas are where the mesh is free to move.

 The other weight map controls the pressure, simulating the weight of the fat pressing against the skin.
 The red areas are for maximum pressure like the chest, arms back and so on.
 The belly and the buttocks are in the blueish colors, indicating it is more jiggly and softer than other parts of the body.